<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 These projects will certainly add to our total of $2,125.
 However, each of these projects will be paid in cash, will add value to our home, and I am sure we will still come in under the $8,927 average.

-The list seems to never end, and it would be easy to spend that total $8,927 each and every year in order to help turn our house into a home.
+The list seems to never end, and it would be easy to spend that total of $8,927 each and every year in order to help turn our house into a home.

 But, we have many other things we want to do with that money (save for retirement, anyone?), and I'm sure you do, too!